DivasGuptacode/Animal_Game/README.md

 # Animal Game
-We're going to write a console-based 'animal guessing game'.
-Here's an example of the input and output of the program:
+A console-based 'animal guessing game', an example of the input and output of the program:

 ```
 Computer: Think of an animal